MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 - You can save a meeting to Dynamics 365 only if the meeting time is within the working hours of *all* participants.
 Learn how to set your own working hours in [Personailze sales accelerator](/dynamics365/sales/personalize-sales-accelerator#configure-your-work-availability).
 Sales managers can [set the availability](/dynamics365/sales/manage-seller-availability) of sellers who report to them.

-- If saving attachments to meetings is turned off in server-side synchronization settings, meeting attachments can't be saved to the CRM from Sales app.
+- If saving attachments to meetings is turned off in server-side synchronization settings, meeting attachments can't be saved to the CRM from the Sales app.

 - You can save draft emails to Dynamics 365; however, a draft email is saved only after it's sent.

 - You can save draft meetings to Dynamics 365.
 Draft meetings are saved immediately.
 If you update a meeting after it's saved, the changes are automatically saved to the CRM.

-- Only activities that you save using Sales appear in the Sales side pane.
-If you used [Dynamics 365 App for Outlook](/dynamics365/outlook-app/user/track-message-or-appointment) to connect an email or a meeting to a record in your CRM, it isn't shown as saved in Sales app.
-If you use Sales app to save the activity, a duplicate record is created in the CRM.
+- Only activities that you save using the Sales appear in the Sales side pane.
+If you used [Dynamics 365 App for Outlook](/dynamics365/outlook-app/user/track-message-or-appointment) to connect an email or a meeting to a record in your CRM, it isn't shown as saved in the Sales app.
+If you use the Sales app to save the activity, a duplicate record is created in the CRM.

 - You can [edit saved activities](#edit-activities-saved-to-dynamics-365) in Outlook and save your changes to Dynamics 365.